 Exposures of special interest, according to Irva Hertz-Picciotto, director of the center, include particles and compounds in ambient air, contaminants and pesticides in drinking water and food, and chemicals in household products or personal-care items.
 A significant focus will be the San Joaquin Valley.

-“This region has some of the highest pollution levels, greatest ethnic diversity and worst health rankings in the country, and the new funding gives us the power to finally determine whether and how those three facts might be linked,” said Hertz-Picciotto, professor of epidemiology and environmental health and vice chair for research in the Department of Public Health Sciences.
+“This region has some of the highest pollution levels, greatest ethnic diversity and worst health rankings in the country, and the new funding gives us the power to finally determine whether and how those three facts might be linked,” said Hertz-Picciotto, professor of epidemiology and environmental health in the Department of Public Health Sciences.

 A team of stakeholders representing community and government organizations will help define research priorities and ways to make the results relevant to affected populations.
 For example, center investigators and stakeholders can partner to identify potential actions, such as changes in policy, clinical practices or corporate choices, that could reduce pollutant levels and improve the health and quality of life for Valley residents.